Rivoli Castle: History

 The castle was probably built in the 9th–10th centuries.
 Its existence is mentioned for the first time in 1159, in a diploma by Emperor Frederick Barbarossa that ceded the Rivolese territories to the bishops of Turin.

 The House of Savoy acquired Rivoli in the 11th century.
-Soon afterward, a feud began with the bishops, which in 1184 resulted in damage to the castle.
-In 1273 King Edward I of England visited, en route from Crusade to England, he was met by the Count of Savoy's messengers before travelling on to Susa and the Mont Cenis on the way to visit Count Philip I at Saint-Georges-d'Espéranche.
+Soon afterwards, a feud began with the bishops, which in 1184 resulted in damage to the castle.
+In 1273 King Edward I of England visited, returning from crusade to England, he was met by the Count of Savoy's messengers before travelling on to Susa and the Mont Cenis on the way to visit Count Philip I at Saint-Georges-d'Espéranche.

-In 1330 Amadeus VI of Savoy allowed the Consiglio dei Principi, senior administrative council of the countryside to occupy it.
+In 1330 Amadeus VI of Savoy allowed the Consiglio dei Principi, which is the senior administrative council of the countryside, to occupy it.
 The castle was the first place of public veneration of the Shroud of Turin.

 The castle then experienced a period of decline.
-In 1559, the Treaty of Cateau-Cambrésis forbade the Duke Emmanuel Philibert from residing in Turin until he had a male child.
+In 1559, the Treaty of Cateau-Cambrésis forbade Emmanuel Philibert, Duke of Savoy from residing in Turin until he had a male child.
 He therefore resided in the Castle of Rivoli, having it restored by architect Ascanio Vitozzi.
-In 1562 heir Charles Emmanuel I was born, and he returned to Turin.
+In 1562 his heir Charles Emmanuel I was born, and he returned to Turin.
 Works on Vitozzi's designs were brought on until 1644 under Carlo and Amedeo di Castellamonte, with the construction of the so-called Manica Lunga, intended to house the Savoy Gallery, the sole 17th-century part of the edifice still visible today.
-Numerous works of art were however stolen by French troops in the following years.
+Numerous works of art were stolen by French troops in the following years.

-At the beginning of the 18th century, both the castle and the Manica Lunga were set on fire and sacked by the French, due to the War of the Spanish Succession.
-After the siege of 1706, Victor Amadeus II of Sardinia regained possession of the territories and ordered the restructuring of the damage suffered, first entrusting the work to Michelangelo Garove, who enlarged the "Manica Lunga", then, after his death, to Antonio Bertola.
+At the beginning of the 18th century, the castle and the Manica Lunga were set on fire and sacked by the French, due to the War of the Spanish Succession.
+After the siege of 1706, Victor Amadeus II regained possession of the territories and ordered the restructuring of the damage suffered, first entrusting the work to Michelangelo Garove, who enlarged the "Manica Lunga", then, after his death, to Antonio Bertola.
 The latter followed the construction sites for another three years, until Filippo Juvarra intervened in 1716; the famous architect in fact had a grandiose project in mind, but the works were not completed.
-Only the extensions of the two eastern symmetrical wings were finished, but an unfinished facade was left.
-In 1730, Victor Amadeus II lived his madness here: despite having abdicated in favor of his son, he refused to let go of business, and tried to oust Charles Emmanuel III of Sardinia, who, in concert with his minister, the Marquis Ormea, decided to lock up his father in the residence in Rivoli.
+Only the extensions of the two eastern symmetrical wings were finished, but an unfinished façade was left.
+In 1730, Victor Amadeus II lived his madness here: despite having abdicated in favor of his son, he refused to let go of business and tried to oust Charles Emmanuel III of Sardinia, who, in concert with his minister, Carlo Vincenzo Ferrero d'Ormea, decided to lock up his father in the residence in Rivoli.
 For that occasion, the building was modified again: gratings were added to the windows and the access to the Manica Lunga was closed.
 Then in 1794, some alterations were carried out by Carlo Randoni, for at least partial use of the residence.